Ruby on Rails Translations with Human-Quality AI

 refresh: "Refresh"

-4B: Add JavaScript Strings to Your YAML File
+Part B. Add JavaScript Strings to YAML

 For example, to translate a confirmation popup in JavaScript, add the string to config/locales/en.yml: